+In this post, we’ll share how you can use virtual fundraising techniques to execute a peer-to-peer fundraising event.
 If you’re familiar with peer-to-peer fundraising, you know that it’s an incredible way to raise funds for your organization.
-In this post, we’ll share what you need to do in order to throw a successful virtual peer-to-peer fundraising event, as well as our recommendations for each step of the way.
+We’ll share tips for success and recommendations for each step of the way.

 1. Decide On Your Peer-To-Peer Fundraising Platform